IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.72.3 Referenced Standards

-This profile relies on the OAuth 2.1 Authorization Framework.
-Since the original publication of OAuth 2.0 in 2012, several new RFCs have been published that add or remove functionality from the core specification.
-Version 2.1 of the OAuth Authorization Framework consolidates and simplifies the most commonly used features and best practices of OAuth 2.0.
-Although the OAuth 2.1 specification is currently only available in a draft for public comment state, this profile relies on OAuth 2.1 for simplicity.

-This profile references the following documents and references therein:
+This transaction relies on standards defined in the following documents and the references therein:

-- *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-00 (July 30, 2020).
+- *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-00.
+July 2020.

-- *JWT Access Token*: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens, published as draft-ietf-oauth-access-token-jwt-07 (April 27, 2020).
+- *JWT Access Token*: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens, published as draft-ietf-oauth-access-token-jwt-07, April 2020.

-- *RFC 7522*: SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522].
+- *RFC 7522*: SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants, May 2015.

 #### 3.72.3.1 Related IHE Profiles